segf00lt/website/content/blog/university.md

 material and a greater overall web presence, formal math education would become just like learning to code.
-A similar approach could be taken with biology, physics, chemistry, architecture, history, mechanical and electrical engineering, linguistics&#8212;any field worth it's salt.
+A similar approach could be taken with biology, physics, chemistry, architecture, history, mechanical and electrical engineering, linguistics&#8212;any field worth its salt.
 With the right tools, the means necessary for intellectual training start to look like &ldquo;compiler&rdquo; + &ldquo;editor&rdquo; + &ldquo;stackoverflow&rdquo;.
 The only barriers to entry are interest and discipline.